-- Salary levels by grade;

-- Energy costs per vehicle kilometre and centrally;

-- Vehicle maintenance costs fixed and per vehicle kilometre;
+- Salary levels by grade; - Energy costs per vehicle kilometre and centrally; - Vehicle maintenance costs fixed and per vehicle kilometre;

-- Fixed equipment maintenance costs per route/track kilometre;

-- Revenue collection costs;
+- Fixed equipment maintenance costs per route/track kilometre; - Revenue collection costs:

-- Insurance;
+Insurance;

-- Overheads; and
+Overheads; and

-- Policing.
+Policing.

 The model reflects the relationships between the assumptions and input variables and resulting cost estimates in different ways.
 Some, particularly operations costs, vary directly with the size of the system (defined by service pattern, route length, number of stops, etc.), whereas others, such as certain management and administration costs, will be fixed within a range of alternatives under consideration.
 Other costs, such as maintenance costs, are semi-variable, where costs include a fixed element and increase with system size but less than proportionally.
 Overheads are added as a proportion of total costs.
 Insurance and policing are based on experience elsewhere on a route-km basis.
+Operator profits are specifically excluded, on the basis that for most UK tram schemes, where a PFI style procurement is typically employed, the revenue risk is taken by the concessionaire and hence the level of profit is given by the difference between revenues and operating costs.